a-bro-0227/a-bro-0227.github.io/pages/about.md

 permalink: /about
 ---

-This blog captures the journey of a data professional, covering everything from data strategies and architecture to technical concepts and data projects.
+This blog captures the journey of a real life data professional, covering everything from data strategies and architecture best practices to technical concepts and data projects.
 It also explores life experiences, remote work, and travel adventures, all through the lens of data.